DJDanl/cpp-docs.pt-br/docs/atl/reference/csimplemap-class.md

 ### <a name="parameters"></a>Parâmetros
  *Val*
- O valor que deseja pesquisar.
+ O valor pelo qual pesquisar.

 ### <a name="return-value"></a>Valor de retorno
- Retorna que o índice do valor se ele for encontrado, retorna -1 caso contrário.
+ Retorna que o índice do valor se ele for encontrado, caso contrário retornará -1.

 ##  <a name="getkeyat"></a>CSimpleMap::GetKeyAt
  Recupera a chave no índice especificado.